oalberto96/flashy-cards-frontend/README.md

 [Docker compose](https://github.com/oalberto96/flashy-cards)

 ## Summary
-Flashycards helps you to memorize words and sentences in other language asociating and image or gif with a word instead of memorize the direct translation.
+Flashycards helps you to memorize words and sentences in other language asociating an image or gif with a concept instead of memorize the direct translation.

 ### Motivation
 I created this project to help me to learn German and apply the knoledge acquired from tutorials of Django, React, Redux and Docker